gimelfarb/blog-lionhack/_posts/2014-03-08-software-versioning-strategies.md

 **Best Suited**: Complete Windows GUI Applications, Windows Services, or Drivers

 The oldest, and for a long time the only recommended way, to install applications on a Windows platform.
-It has built-in versioning support and a sophisticated (some would say "complicated") [set of rules][msifilever] for determining when to update components.
-While a Windows Installer package (.msi) is a single file, in essence it is a collection of small logical components (down to single files) that can be updated independently.
+It has a built-in versioning support and a sophisticated (some would say "complicated") [set of rules][msifilever] for determining when to update components.
+While a Windows Installer package (.msi) is a single file, in essence, it is a collection of small logical components (down to single files) that can be updated independently.

 Windows Installer will actually [check each individual file][msifilecheck] that is being installed, whether it has a version and whether the version is greater than a file with the same name already installed.
 That means it is important to version not just the installer package, but each file contained in it.
-It also means that **it is incredibly difficult to do downgrades** (i.e. rollbacks) with Windows Installer.
+But it also means that **it is incredibly difficult to do downgrades** (i.e. rollbacks) with Windows Installer.

 It is best suited for traditional Windows Applications (GUI, services, drivers) that are released to the public.
 It is, however, not the best choice for internally developed & distributed applications, any kind of Web applications, or database systems.

-It was also used to deploy distributable libraries (native DLLs) and COM objects, but with today's focus on .NET, it is not the mechanism for distributing .NET libraries.
+It was also used to deploy distributable libraries (native DLLs) and COM objects, but with today's focus on .NET, it is not the right mechanism for distributing .NET libraries.

 [msipatching]: http://msdn.microsoft.com/en-us/library/aa370579(v=vs.85).aspx
 [msifilever]: http://msdn.microsoft.com/en-us/library/aa368599(v=vs.85).aspx